Pound Sterling Holds Firm But Middle East Conflict Still A Big Risk

 Free • No obligation • Takes 2 minutes

-Expect oil prices to stay elevated: in the past hour, UKMTO Operations Centre says an oil tanker that was anchored offshore Kuwait has been hit by an explosion and is taking on water.
+Despite pockets of resilience in the market, there's a lingering sense of unease which threatens to topple the cart.
+The primary source of concern are oil and gas prices which remain elevated: Thursday morning saw the UKMTO Operations Centre report an oil tanker that was anchored offshore Kuwait had been hit by an explosion and is taking on water.

 Iranian strikes on U.S. sites in neighbouring Arab states continued overnight and U.S. Defence Secretary Pete Hegseth said in a press conference late Wednesday that the confrontation could last for weeks.
 "It could be six, it could be eight, it could be three."